HughP/dnj-corpus/README.md

 ###### Based on the corpus

 Eastern Dan vowels carry distinctions for length, pitch, and nasality.
 Nasality is indicated by an 〈n〉 following the vowel.
 Vowel length has been linguistically analyzed as two separate vowels and is indicated by sequential characters i.e. 〈aa〉.
-Some vowels are indicated by a digraph 〈ɛa, aɔ〉.
-These are not diphthongs (vowels that start at one phonetic value and finish at another value); though Eastern Dan also has diphthongs.
+Some vowels are indicated by a digraph 〈ɛa, aɔ〉; these are not diphthongs (vowels that start at one phonetic value and finish at another value); though Eastern Dan also has diphthongs.
 Dieresis above vowels indicate a separate vowel quality.
 Vowels with dieresis are thought of as a single character or letter of the alphabet.
 Dieresis is not a separable unit (even though at the character encoding level in UTF-8 it is separable).
 The eng /ŋ/, orthographically indicated as 〈ng〉, is linguistically considered a vowel in Eastern Dan.
 This is in contrast to the typologically normal analysis and IPA  symbol /ŋ/ usage as a consonant.
 Casing: for words starting with long/double vowels, only the first letter is case sensitive for sentence based casing rules.
 In this presentation of vowels, many vowels are presented, however, it is not true that this represents the Eastern Dan alphabet.
 The detailed representation here allows for vowels to be tokenized.

 <!--
 > Eastern Dan has a rich inventory of vowel phonemes: twelve oral and nine nasal, each of which can occur as single vowels or sequences of two identical vowels.
 The velar nasal /ŋ/ is also best interpreted as a vowel (with a restricted distribution), because it occurs in the same phonotactic slot as vowels and bears tone as vowels do.
 This brings the total number of vowels to 22.